cosai-oasis/oasis-open-project/TSC-WS-GOVERNANCE.md

 _This document was approved by the CoSAI PGB, 21 August 2024.
-Further updates were approved by the PGB on 22 October 2025._
+Further updates were approved by the PGB on 22 October 2025.
+An update to the minimum number of TSC co-chairs was approved by the PGB on 7 July 2026._

 # CoSAI TSC and Workstream Governance